inverse/termin/README.md

 #### Notifications

-Termin supports various notifiers, it will send messages to each one you configure.
+Termin supports various notifiers, it will send notifications to each one you configure.

 ##### Push bullet (Easiest)

 Set `PUSHBULLET_API_TOKEN` with an API token from your account.
 Follow their [quick start guide][3] on how to get this.

-Make sure you install their application or browser extension
+Make sure you install their application or browser extension.

-If you provide more than one notifier configuration it will notify to both.

 ##### Telegram